 Over the past years we have had a few musicians leave and new ones join but the standard of the band never changes, it is always 100% top quality and has kept the band sounding fresh.
 OO-BOP-SH’BAM have never been about any one individual, but about the overall sound of the band.
 Some of the musicians that have played with us over the years are Phil Veacock, Tenor Sax (from the Jools Holland Band).
 He is also on our double live album and the NEW album.
 Dave Swift, Double Bass (also from the Jools Holland Band) .
 Henri Herbert Piano, Oliver Darling Guitar, and Nick Lunt Baritone Sax (also from the Jools Holland Band).

-However, the current line up, and the one that has been steady for the past few years consists of James Lunn on piano, Peter Pritchard on both double and electric bass , Mal Barclay on guitar, Alby Green on tenor sax, who has been with us for nearly all of the bands existence as well as John Willmott, also on Tenor Sax.
+However, the current line up, and the one that has been steady for the past few years consists of Robert Wray, Lead Vocals and Guitar, James Lunn on piano, Peter Pritchard on both double and electric bass , Alby Green on tenor sax, who has been with us for nearly all of the bands existence as well as John Willmott, also on Tenor Sax.
 He is a mate from many years back who was a long term memberof The James Taylor Quartet, and I was delighted when agreed to join us.

-Luckily for me I had been working with Robert Wray and I asked him if he would like to join OO-BOP- SH’BAM and I was delighted when he said yes.
-He is an excellent s singer and has received much praise in the short period that he has been with us, with many people saying he is the best new singer on the circuit since Si Cranston.
+In September 2012 we hired Robert Wray on Lead Vocals.
+He is an excellent singer and has received much praise in the short period that he has been with us, with many people saying he is the best new singer on the circuit since Si Cranston.
 You can hear him on our brand new album called “We’re Gonna Ball Tonight” which can be bought from this website.

 Here are some reviews of the band from the past including people talking about the first couple of CD’s from the earlier days of the band

 Original Studio album reviews: